qedpi/TreeBoard/README.md

+#Whiteboard Version-Control

+The primary use of whiteboords is experimentation and explanation, processes that can both benefit from features in version control, such as:
+- commits
+  + saving the board state, allowing future access of components
+- branching
+  + testing different cases, different approaches, tangents
+- merging
+  + using result of one path in another, lemmas, references

+We may also include MathQuill to allow easy LaTeX entry.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.